2021 Breeders’ Cup Juvenile Fillies Turf

 As championship turf races tend to do, the Breeders’ Cup Juvenile Fillies Turf attracts talent from all over the world.
 All five of the prep races that offer automatic berths through the Breeders’ Cup Challenge Series are hosted in different countries.
 These include the Moyglare Stud Stakes in Ireland, Natalma Stakes in Canada, Rockefel Stakes in England, Prix Marcel Boussac in France and the Jessamine Stakes in the United States.

-While no ownership group, or jockey, has won the race multiple times, trainer Chad Brown has won the race three times clinching the winningest trainer.
-Brown won the initial Breeders’ Cup Juvenile Fillies Turf in 2008 with Maram, and then repeated the effort with Lady Eli in 2014 and New Money Honey in 2016.
+Three Jockeys share the record for most wins: Javier Castellano (2016 & 2017), Irad Ortiz Jr. (2014 & 2018) and Florent Geroux (2015 & 2020).
+Trainer Chad Brown has won the race five times clinching the winningest trainer.
+Brown won the initial Breeders’ Cup Juvenile Fillies Turf in 2008 with Maram, and then repeated the effort with Lady Eli in 2014, New Money Honey in 2016, Rushing Fall in 2017, and finally Newspaperofrecord in 2018.

 The current speed record for the Breeders’ Cup Juvenile Fillies Turf was set by Lady Eli in 2014 when she crossed the wire in a time of 1:33.41.
 In fact, Lady Eli is one of the most recognized champions of this race.